SoufianeHammouda/Arduino/RFID_Door_Lock_System/README.md

-This code is for controlling a door lock system using an Arduino.
-Here's a quick description of what the code does:

-It includes several libraries for different components such as a LiquidCrystal display, RFID reader, SPI communication, and a servo motor.

-It initializes the LiquidCrystal display, RFID reader, and sets up some pins for LED indicators and a servo motor.

-The system uses RFID (Radio-Frequency Identification) technology to control access to the door.
-It defines an array of RFID serial numbers (accessGranted) that are allowed access.

-There are two positions for the servo motor (lockPos and unlockPos) that control the locking and unlocking of the door.

-The code continuously checks for RFID cards or tags placed near the reader.
-When a card is detected, it reads the card's ID number and checks if it matches any of the allowed access IDs.

-If the detected card's ID matches an allowed ID, it unlocks the door by moving the servo motor to the "unlock" position and turns on a green LED.

-If the detected card's ID does not match any of the allowed IDs, it denies access, locks the door by moving the servo motor to the "lock" position, and turns on a red LED.

-The LCD display provides status messages, and the system waits for the next RFID card to be placed near the reader.

-The loop continuously repeats, checking for RFID cards and updating the display and lock status as necessary.

-In summary, this code creates a simple RFID-based door lock system with visual feedback using LEDs and an LCD display.
-It grants or denies access based on the RFID card's ID number and controls the door's lock mechanism using a servo motor.
+Project Name: Arduino RFID Door Lock System

+Description:
+This Arduino-based RFID Door Lock System is designed for securing access to a physical space or door using RFID cards or tags.
+The system incorporates various components, including an RFID reader, servo motor, LCD display, and status LEDs, to provide controlled access.

+Key Features:

+Access Control: Only authorized RFID cards are granted access to the secured area.
+Visual Feedback: Status information is displayed on an LCD, and LEDs indicate access status.
+Servo Motor: A servo motor controls the locking mechanism, providing physical security.
+Customizable: Easily configure authorized RFID card IDs and servo motor positions to suit your needs.
+Debugging Support: Use the serial monitor for debugging and monitoring system activity.
+Usage:

+Place an authorized RFID card/tag near the reader.
+The system checks the card's ID against a list of authorized IDs.
+If the card is authorized, the door lock is opened using the servo motor.
+Visual feedback is provided via LEDs and an LCD display.
+Hardware Requirements:

+Arduino board (e.g., Arduino Uno)
+RFID reader module
+Servo motor
+LCD display (I2C)
+Status LEDs
+RFID cards or tags
+Installation and Configuration:

+Ensure proper connections between components.
+Upload the provided Arduino code to your board.
+Configure authorized RFID card IDs in the code.
+Upload the code to your Arduino board.
+Contributions:
+Contributions, bug reports, and feature requests are welcome.
+Feel free to fork and submit pull requests.

+License:
+This project is open source, YOU ARE FREE TO USE IT.

+Author:
+Soufiane Hammouda

+Acknowledgments:
+Special thanks to the Arduino community and libraries used in this project.